SurferAdmin/freqstart/README.md

 Freqstart installs server packages and configurations tailored to the needs of Freqtrade and may overwrite existing installations and configurations.
 It is recommended to set it up in a new and clean environment!

-Packages: git, curl, jq, docker-ce, chrony, ufw
+Packages: git, curl, jq, docker-ce, docker-compose, docker-ce-rootless-extras, systemd-container, uidmap, dbus-user-session, chrony, ufw

 ### Recommended VPS